Resources Overview

 - set('post', 'value')

-httpClient: { ... } # HTTP request (core)
+httpClient: { ... } # make an HTTP request; output is the parsed response body

-python: { ... } # Python script (core)
+python: { ... } # run a Python script; output is its stdout (parsed as JSON)

-apiResponse: { ... } # API response (core)
+apiResponse: { ... } # build the HTTP response returned to the caller

-name: scraper
+name: botreply

 with: